TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 Very cool :fire:.
 Clap validates the input for us and even tells the user possible values if smth goes wrong.
 You can read all code of the example above [here](https://github.com/TheBestTvarynka/trash-code/commit/f5bffb732b3f79a2ef00f83e335ae80125fa0294).

-In general, we can finish at this point this recipe, but I used to specify multiple values using a comma-separated string.
-The perfect arg looks for me like this:
+In general, we can finish this recipe at this point, but I used to specify multiple values using a comma-separated string.
+The perfect arg looks to me like this:

 ```bash
 ./cool-server --enc-algs aes256,des3